sigstore/docs/content/en/faq.md

 ### How does Sigstore integrate in-toto?

 Sigstore is co-led by Santiago Torres-Arias, the lead of the in-toto project, and the two efforts are complementary.
-Sigstore supports and uses in-toto in a number of ways.
-Cosign can be used to generate and verify in-toto attestations and Rekor can store those attestations. in-toto also supports the use of PKI semantics for signing metadata which will be used in future to support Fulcio for developer key management.
+Sigstore supports and uses in-toto in a number of ways: Cosign can be used to generate and verify in-toto attestations and Rekor can store those attestations. in-toto also supports the use of PKI semantics for signing metadata which will be used in future to support Fulcio for developer key management.

 ### What is the relationship between Sigstore and TUF?